Who wouldn’t want a Peloton membership discount? I mean, I like saving money as much as the next person, don’t you?

 Peloton membership discount through health insurance

-This trick for getting what amounts to a discount on your Peloton membership does not require you to have or use a credit card.
+This additional “trick” for getting what amounts to a discount on your Peloton membership does not require you to have or use a credit card.
 It’s something that you can get through your employer or health insurance provider.
+Or your healthcare plan.
 Really.

 Reach out to human resources

-One, start by reaching out to your or your spouse’s employer’s human resources department.
-Or, if they have health insurance benefits online, check to see if health clubs or fitness center memberships can be reimbursed.
+One, start by reaching out to your employer or your spouse’s employer’s human resources department.
+Or, if they have health insurance benefits online, check to see if health clubs or fitness center memberships can be reimbursed through your healthcare plan.

 Two, if it turns out that your Peloton membership does qualify for a discount or reimbursement, find out what you need to do to get that money back.
 It may be like filing an out-of-network health insurance claim.

 You may have to download, print out and mail in paper work.
 Or you may be able to do it online.
 Chances are you’ll have to do this monthly to continue getting the membership discount benefits.

 I learned about this option of getting reimbursed for a Peloton membership from the various Peloton Facebook groups I’m in.
 There are too many to list.